roguione/OGS/README.md

 - Photo Memories: Attach photos to your entries to relive your adventures and share your experiences with fellow hunters.

-- Geolocation (Optional): For the tech-savvy outdoorsman, pinpoint the exSact locations of your hunting grounds on a map.
+- Geolocation (Optional): For the tech-savvy outdoorsman, pinpoint the exact locations of your hunting grounds on a map.

 - User Authentication (Optional): Keep your hunting logs private or share them with friends – it's your choice!